okudenconstruct/Okuden-Noetic/README.md

 Impermanence Mode — introduces subtle hue drift and micro-motion to embody the treatise’s theme of evolving frameworks.

-The design reflects your visionary digital art aesthetic, using a blue/green/violet palette to evoke depth, calm, and transcendence.
+The design reflects my visionary digital art aesthetic, using a blue/green/violet palette to evoke depth, calm, and transcendence.

 🎯 Core Concepts
 Okuden Construct